 - The existing floor covering or new floor covering, dependent upon how the above point is addressed, must then be treated in accordance with the ‘new floors’ section above

 For walk-in showers and wet rooms, timber floor deck substrate is not acceptable.

-De-coupling layers provide an intermediate substrate between the tile covering and load bearing substrate including timber floors and decking materials.
-They are designed to neutralize lateral stresses that occur between the substrate and tile covering; they are not designed to accommodate differential vertical movement.
+De-coupling layers provide an intermediate substrate between the tile covering and load bearing substrate including timber floors.
+They are designed to neutralise lateral stresses that occur between the substrate and tile covering; they are not designed to accommodate differential vertical movement.
 De-coupling layers are considered to offer a robust approach to preventing ceramic tile failures, where ceramic tiles are laid on a flexible timber substrate.
-However, it does not preclude the requirement to provide strengthened/stiffened joists and overlay decking (as described above).

 Every care was taken to ensure the information in this article was correct at the time of publication.
 Guidance provided does not replace the reader’s professional judgement and any construction project should comply with the relevant Building Regulations or applicable technical standards.
 For the most up to date Premier Guarantee technical guidance please refer to your Risk Management Surveyor and the latest version of the Premier Guarantee Technical Manual.